Comprime/zabbix-web-unit/README.md

 # Zabbix Web Unit

-This repo contains files necesary to build a container image for the Zabbix Frontend.
+This repo contains files necesary to build a container image for the Zabbix Frontend using the NGINX Unit Application runtime.
+This is intended as drop in replacement for the zabbix/zabbix-web-[apache,nginx]-mysql images.

 The two big changes:

 - The image is built on the Wolfi (un)distribution, which means it has a small footprint.
-- The image uses Nginx Unit instead of using PHP-FPM & Nginx / Apache HTTP, which comes with better thoughput and removes reliance on supervisord.
+- The image uses NGINX Unit instead of using PHP-FPM & NGINX / Apache HTTP, which comes with better thoughput and removes reliance on supervisord.

 Apart from those two major changes, it also includes some smaller fixes: